 Location and Fees

-Due to COVID-19, I only offer appointments online via Zoom at present.
+I offer appointments via Zoom at present.

 I am fully trained and qualified to provide online therapy.